-Effectively maintain street surfaces on designated bikeway and multi-use, including elimination of lip between paved surface and gutter, elimination of manhole/water valves in bike lanes, installation of bicycle-friendly drainage grates, and maintenance of bicycle-friendly railroad crossings, drain grates, and cattle guards.
-These types of projects are typically accomplished through a facility redesign project, which would be led by DMD's Engineering Division.
+Effectively maintain street surfaces on designated bikeway and multi-use, including elimination of lip between paved surface and gutter, elimination of manhole/water valves in bike lanes and maintenance of bicycle-friendly railroad crossings, drain grates, and cattle guards.
 Avoid use of chip seal/coating wherever practicable.
-Use a small aggregate chip seal when resurfacing roads, and provide a level transition with the existing concrete gutter pan.
 Maintain arterial and collector street surfaces, including those not designated as bikeways, on a routine basis to reduce hazards (e.g., potholes, debris) for bicyclists who use these facilities.
-These maintenance actions are generally the responsibility of DMD's Street Maintenance Division.

-Maintain bicycle facility pavement markings, and pavement signs, signing and pavement loop detectors, and other signals.
+Maintain bicycle facility pavement markings and signing.
 Missing or defective pavement markings and signs shall be replaced or repaired in a timely manner.
 Retro-reflectivity of pavement markings and signs shall be in accordance with current MUTCD requirements.
-These maintenance actions are generally the responsibility of DMD's Traffic Engineering Division.

 Establish timely responsiveness to maintenance requests from citizens through the use of the City's 311 Citizen Contact Center or website or other means for citizens to report concerns.
 This practice could be measured by monitoring response time for the maintenance requests and provide follow-up on the type of response.
 Report annually the number and type of request being made.
-This monitoring action could be completed by the City's bikeway coordinator.

 Establish weed and vegetation control procedures to reduce the occurrence of noxious weeds (i.e., puncture vine) and plants that block sight lines or grow within two feet of trails or within bicycle facilities.
 Encourage a bottle deposit program in order to reduce littering of roadways and bike facilities with broken glass.
-These efforts could be led by the City's bike coordinator in conjunction with Parks & Recreation, Solid Waste, Planning, and City Council.